Jurors shown video at ex-officer’s trial in Floyd’s death

 Fourteen jurors or alternates are hearing the case — eight of them white, six of them Black or multiracial, according to the court.
 Only 12 will deliberate; the judge has not said which two will be alternates.

-About a dozen people chanted and carried signs outside the courthouse as Floyd family attorney Ben Crump, the Rev. Al Sharpton and members of the Floyd family went inside.
-Crump blasted the idea that the trial would be a tough test for jurors.
+Before the trial began, Floyd family attorney Ben Crump blasted the idea that the trial would be a tough test for jurors.

 “We know that if George Floyd was a white American citizen, and he suffered this painful, tortuous death with a police officer’s knee on his neck, nobody, nobody, would be saying this is a hard case,” he said.